-Slow Cooker Creamy Minestrone Soup is the perfect warm you up meal you’ll enjoy through the winter months that is healthy and hearty and made with no cream!
+Slow Cooker Creamy Minestrone Soup is the perfect warm-you-up-meal you’ll enjoy through the winter months.
+This Minestrone Soup is healthy and hearty and made with no cream!

 Slow Cooker Creamy Minestrone Soup is a meal we make as our backup dinners all winter long because it’s hearty, healthy and despite tasting creamy it actually contains no cream at all in it!
-The secret is in the cannelini beans!
+The secret to this minestrone soup is in the cannelini beans!

 Fall cooking to me is all about meals that help warm you up from the inside out.
 I know, I know, I live in California.
 That makes me even more sensitive to when the weather cools down since we’re used to it staying so warm.

 I immediately reach for soups or stews or basically any meal I can put in a bowl, grab a spoon and curl up with a blanket while eating.
 One of my friends, April from Mama Loves Food, has the most amazing Slow Cooker Baked Potato Soup that I am enjoying as I am typing this.
 That tells you how much I love slow cooker soups!

 Healthy Creamy Minestrone Soup

 This Slow Cooker Creamy Minestrone Soup is the perfect mix of flavors and it actually gives you the feeling you’re eating something indulgent while you save those calories for your upcoming holiday parties!